Agriotes ferrugineipennis

 Behavior

 Males exhibit strong attraction to the female-produced 7-methyloctyl 7-methyloctanoate, with trap captures nearly 1,200 times higher than unbaited controls.
-Antennal of components demonstrated via gas chromatography-electroantennography (GC-EAD).
+Antennal detection of components demonstrated via gas chromatography-electroantennography (GC-EAD).

 Ecological Role